kikugo/menu-vision/README.md

 ## Future Improvements

-We have exciting plans to make Menu-Vision even smarter.
-Future versions may include:

-- **Advanced Semantic Search**: Instead of keyword matching, we plan to implement a true semantic search engine.
-This will allow the application to understand the *meaning* and *context* behind user queries.
-  - **How it will work**: By converting both the menu items and the user's query into vector embeddings, the app will be able to find the closest conceptual matches.
+Ideas not yet built:

-  - **User benefit**: You could search for "something hearty for a cold day" and get recommendations for soups or rich pasta dishes, or search for "light and healthy" and get salads and grilled fish.
+- **Semantic search**: keyword matching now, but converting menu items and the query into vector embeddings would let a search like "something hearty for a cold day" match soups and rich pasta instead of requiring those exact words.

-- **Cuisine Style Detection**: Automatically identify the cuisine type (e.g., Italian, Mexican, Thai) and allow users to filter by it.
+- **Cuisine style detection**: identify the cuisine type (Italian, Mexican, Thai) and let users filter by it.

-- **Interactive Menu Analysis**: Provide aggregated insights from the menu, such as the ratio of vegetarian to non-vegetarian dishes or the most common ingredients.
+- **Menu analysis**: aggregated stats from the menu, such as the ratio of vegetarian to non-vegetarian dishes or the most common ingredients.

-Stay tuned for more updates!